spgennard/vscode_cobol/README.md

 This example uses the SLES 15.1 base images using Visual COBOL 5.0.

-You may need to tweak the ```FROM``` clause in the Dockerfile and if you use a different platform or product version, the ```zypper``` will also require a change too if a different platform is used (different commant eg: yum, microdnf etc..).
+You may need to tweak the ```FROM``` clause in the Dockerfile and if you use a different platform or product version, the ```zypper``` will also require a change too if a different platform is used (different commands eg: yum, microdnf etc..).

 Dockerfile: